GregerTomas/English/topics/subordinate-sentences/conditional-clauses.md

 #### Grammar

 We do not use the future tense in the 1st conditional clauses.
+The whole sentence can be even in past tense.

 > 🔴 If I will have time, I will go there. ➡ 🟢 If I have time, I will go there. 💡*Pokud budu mít čas, půjdu tam.* <br/>
 > If the weather is good, I will go out. 💡*Pokud bude dobré počasí, půjdu ven.* <br/>